codeclimate/codeclimate-rubocop/config/contents/style/redundant_percent_q.md

-This cop checks for usage of the %q/%Q syntax when '' or "" would do.
+Checks for usage of the %q/%Q syntax when '' or "" would do.

 ### Example: